 Microwaves get things done quickly, micromanaging slows everything down.
-If you micromanage, employees know that this is one of the worst habits that you as a leader, entrepreneur, or business executive can possess.
-According to an article done by the Harvard Business Review, Muriel Maignan Wilkins, co-author of “Own the Room” and managing partner of Paravis Partners, an executive coaching and leadership development firm states that “micromanaging dents your team’s morale by establishing a tone of mistrust—and it limits your team’s capacity to grow.”
+If you micromanage, employees know that this is one of the worst habits for a leader, entrepreneur, or business executive.
+According to an article by the Harvard Business Review, Muriel Maignan Wilkins, co-author of “Own the Room” and managing partner of Paravis Partners, an executive coaching and leadership development firm states that, “Micromanaging dents your team’s morale by establishing a tone of mistrust—and it limits your team’s capacity to grow.”

 Signs that you might be micromanaging your employees: